superfly/docs/flyctl/cmd/flyctl_machine_run.md

                                     	Default is 'on-fail' for Machines created by 'fly deploy' and Machines with a schedule.
 Default is 'always' for Machines created by 'fly m run'.
-      --rm                          Automatically remove the machine when it exits --schedule string             Schedule a machine run at hourly, daily and monthly intervals --skip-dns-registration       Do not register the machine's 6PN IP with the internal DNS system --standby-for strings         Comma separated list of machine ids to watch for --vm-cpu-kind string          The kind of CPU to use ('shared' or 'performance') --vm-cpus int                 Number of CPUs
+      --rm                          Automatically remove the machine when it exits --schedule string             Schedule a machine run at hourly, daily and monthly intervals --shell                       Open a shell on the machine once created (implies --it --rm) --skip-dns-registration       Do not register the machine's 6PN IP with the internal DNS system --standby-for strings         Comma separated list of machine ids to watch for --user string                 Username, if we're shelling into the machine now. (default "root") --vm-cpu-kind string          The kind of CPU to use ('shared' or 'performance') --vm-cpus int                 Number of CPUs
       --vm-memory string            Memory (in megabytes) to attribute to the VM